 Barskov Munitions Blimps.
 They're big, tank damage for other enemies, and then there's the fact that they blow up into a random shower of indestructiblenote Unless you have the Nuke/Megalaser shots when killed and the shower may be impossible to avoid depending on the spacing between the shots.
 Thankfully there's usually a gap in the shower.

 Fovraski Cruise Missiles.
 These fly in quickly, then do a 90-degree turn and head straight down when they go over a player.
 They are extremely fast, which means that you'll probably be forced to move left/right to avoid these guys or aim directly upwards to destroy them.
+And they always come in combination with Tachrok Ballistic Missiles, which limits your room to dodge.

 The Air Raid siren when Tachrok Ballistic Missiles are launched from the background.